adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | And there be master-mariners
 |   To sail them straight and true:
 | And there be many women fair
-|   Who watch out anxiously.
+|   Who watch out anxiously,
 | And are enamoured of the day
 |   Their dear ones come from sea: